Veterinary Medicine: Most Popular Articles

 Kidney failure can occur in both dogs and cats.
 Learn about the sometimes subtle changes seen with kidney disease and when it is time to visit the vet.

 Just like human children, puppies and kittens lose their baby teeth.
 These teeth are also called

 class="no-js" itemscope itemtype="http://schema.org/Article" > itemprop="description" >Question: Is this

 Do cats get Alzheimer's?
 Is it normal behavior for a senior cat, or is there a problem?
 Here is a list of the most common signs seen with senior dementia in cats.
-As with all behavior changes, please see your veterinarian first to rule out a medical problem first, as many diseases can have the same signs.

 About Roundworms in dogs, including risk factors, signs, symptoms, diagnosis, treatment and prevention.

 Traveling with a cat isn't impossible, it just takes a little preparation and planning.
 Here are some tips for a smooth trip.

 Diazepam (Valium®) is used for several purposes in dogs and cats.
 Read about the usages and the potential side effects of diazepam for dogs and cats.